PostHog/posthog.com/contents/blog/guardrail-metrics.md

 ![Airbnb guardrail process](../images/blog/guardrail-metrics/trigger.png)

 Out of the thousands of experiments that run at Airbnb each month, guardrails trigger ~25 for review.
 80% of these rollout after stakeholder discussion.
-They decide to pause ~5 experiments per month, which means they prevent 5 potentially major impacts to critical metrics and product areas.
+They decide to pause ~5 experiments per month, which prevents 5 potentially major impacts to critical metrics and product areas.

 ## How to choose guardrail metrics